Meromorphic solutions of delay differential equations related to logistic type and generalizations: Proof of Theorem

 \begin{remark}Note that $\phi^{\delta}(r)\rightarrow\infty$ and $\phi^{\delta-\frac{1}{2}}(r)\rightarrow 0$ as $r\rightarrow \infty$ in Lemma \ref{L1}.
 Then for sufficiently large $r,$ we have $\phi^{\delta}(r)\geq h$ for any positive constant $h.$ Hence, where $E$ is a subset of $[1, +\infty)$ with the zero lower density.\end{remark}

-\begin{lemma}[Difference version of logarithmic derivative lemma]\cite{zheng-korhonen-2018} Let $f$ be a nonconstant meromorphic function and let $c\in\mathbb{C}\setminus\{0\}.$ If then for all $r\not\in E,$ where $E$ is a set with zero upper density measure $E,$ i.e., \end{lemma}
+\begin{lemma}[Difference version of logarithmic derivative lemma]\cite{zheng-korhonen-2018, cao-xu} Let $f$ be a nonconstant meromorphic function and let $c\in\mathbb{C}\setminus\{0\}.$ If then for all $r\not\in E,$ where $E$ is a set with zero upper density measure $E,$ i.e., \end{lemma}

 The following lemma is due to Halburd and Korhonen \cite[Lemma 2.1]{halburd-korhonen}.
 Originally, they considered transcendental meromorphic solutions of equation $P(z, w)=0$ with rational coefficients.
 Here we consider admissible meromorphic solutions.
-Since it need only modify the proof by making use of the improvement of difference version of logarithmic derivative lemma (Lemma \ref{L2}), we omit the detail of its proof.
+Since it need only modify the proof by making use of the improvement of difference version of logarithmic derivative lemma (Lemma \ref{L2}) and the definition of small function, we omit the detail of its proof.